aosabook/500lines/bytecode-compiler/bytecompiler.md

 big genie to make a small one?

 To dispel the mystery, there are some great short compilers to read.
-[XXX add a few refs at the end] This chapter will add another toy example compiler to the literature, this time trying to keep it real in an unusual way: being able to compile itself, and not omitting the practical details of features like debug support.
+This chapter will add another toy example compiler to the literature, this time trying to keep it real in an unusual way: being able to compile itself, and not omitting the practical details of features like debug support.
 Since something's gotta go, we'll skip the whole topic of optimization.

 Our source language and implementation language -- the language we compile from, and the one we code the compiler in -- are a subset of